skdeep2001/proxyredis/README.md

 ## Unimplemented
 - Concurrent LRU Cache: Bonus feature was not implemented due to lack of time.
 Relatively simple to refactor with a coarse grained lock in the LRUCache.
 - Redis protocol:  Bonus feature was not implemented due to lack of time.
+This should have better performance since it doesn't have the overhead of HTTP.
+The plan would be to have add an AsyncRedisr that is assigned to its own thread(s).
+The design can support both HTTP and Redis together, with the event loops of each being on separate threads.

 ## Known Issues / Areas for Improvement
 - Fix issue with graceful shutdown of the HTTP server causing container take longer to shutdown.